-The identification of discontinuities varies from structures in the side wall and hanging wall and includes high to low angled faults, fault zones and splays, shear zones, discrete as well as larger domal features, joint sets (that may be observed to be intersecting), parted planes (stratigraphic and igneous), dykes and sills as well as igneous structures such as Bushveld Complex chromite stringers.
+The identification of discontinuities varies from structures in the side wall and hanging wall and includes high to low angled faults, fault zones, shear zones, discrete as well as larger domal features, joint sets (that may be observed to be intersecting), parted planes (stratigraphic and igneous), dykes and sills as well as igneous structures such as Bushveld Complex chromite stringers.

-The system has proven to be beneficial in assessing pre-conditioning blasts to ensure that the blast was conducted effectively.
+The system has also proven to be beneficial in assessing pre-conditioning blasts to ensure that the blast was conducted effectively by presenting the depth of fracturing of the pre-conditioning holes.
 Fracturing of the rock mass to the desired level to assist with the reduction and prevention of rock bursts at the face or for deep mining scenarios remains essential.